 Cotton is used to make absorbent towels, denim, socks, t-shirts, and many other clothes.
 It is popularly used to make bed sheets as well.
 Polyester thread has become a much sought-after fabric due to its durability and sheen.
 It is used to make home furnishings, blankets, bed sheets, and insulating tapes.
 In case you are wondering which fabric to choose, fret not!
 We have a detailed analysis of both these fabrics, which should help you make the right choice.

 Use of cotton as a fabric dates back to prehistoric times.
 Cotton is made from soft cotton fiber.
 It is first spun into a yard or thread to make fabric.
+Polyester Polyethylene terephthalate (PET), is a resin of the polyester family which is used to make synthetic fibers.
+The polyester thread or yarn is used to make fabric.
+Cost

 - Pure cotton is costlier than polyester.
 But, usually the price depends on many other factors as well.